Approximation of conformal mappings and novel applications to shape recognition of planar domains: preparatory facts

 We keep the notation as in the discussion preceding Figure~\ref{figure:ControlVolume}.
-The following Lemma and its corollary allow us to turn each ${\mathcal T}_\rho$ into a finite network. \begin{Lem}[\mbox{\cite[Lemma 6.8]{AnKn}}] Let ${\mathcal T}_\rho$ be a triangulation of $\ \Omega$, and consider its corresponding Voronoi diagram.
-Then, for an arbitrary triangle $T\in {\mathcal T}_\rho$ with vertices $v_i,v_j (i\neq j)$, the following relation holds
+The following lemma and its corollary allow us to turn each ${\mathcal T}_\rho$ into a finite network and provide a relation between Stephenson's constants and the Finite Element Method.